jyotiyadav99111/clickbait_identification/README.md

 # How to run the model

 1. Clone the repository
+a.
 Required python Version = 3.6 and below 3.7
 2. Install all the requirements using the following command in terminal:
 ``` pip install -r requirements.txt```
 3. Once the required packages are installed.
 Run the following file through terminal: